TeamCS1/Ninkyo-Dantai-II-Tanpen-Legacy/README.md

 ## 3D Models - Game Object Sprite Masks

-All object masks must be marked in text.
+All object masks must be marked in text and they must be a multiple of 2.
+64x64, 128x128, 256x256 ... etc

 ## **3D Models - Exporting from Sketchup 2021**